 OCA was established in 2001 in Lira, Northern Uganda to mobilise resources to implement various community-based activities geared toward improving the standard of living of the rural subsistence farmers.OCA looks after our StepUp programme in Uganda.

-The Sacred Heart Sisters, and Sr Maureen Kojoa has been running the Moyo Babies Home for over 7 years.
-The sisters also run the Redeemer children’s home in Uganda.
-Along with the Sisters the home employs support staff such as nursery carers from the surrounding districts.
+The Sacred Heart Sisters, with Sister Maureen Kojoa has been running the Moyo Babies’ Home for over 7 years.
+The sisters also run the Redeemer Children’s Home in Uganda.
+Along with the Sister Paqua, the Home employs support staff, such as nursery carers from the surrounding districts.

 Legs4Africa is a charitable organization dedicated to improving the lives of amputees in Africa by providing access to prosthetic limbs and supporting rehabilitation efforts.
 Founded with a vision of addressing the significant challenges faced by amputees in the region, Legs4Africa collects used and unwanted prosthetic limbs in the UK, refurbishes them, and redistributes them to amputees in various African countries.

 The history of the Dominican sisters goes back more than three centuries ago in 1653, founded by Marie Poussepin of Dourdan.Their charity has grown over the years and the sisters now work in 36 countries around the world helping those in need of their help.The Dominican Sisters of the Presentation run the Italian Hospital in Amman, Jordan where they treat as many refugees as they can.